Sini-GAO/Data-for-Sini-s-manuscript-to-FSM/README.md

 # IJPR

-Here is the programming document for IJPR manuscript.
+This is the programming document for DOE of small numerical example of Sini's manuscript submitted to IJPR.

 It has:
        (1) NSGA-II code for the small numerical example;